-1.2 million galaxies in 3D
+1.2 Million Galaxies in 3D

-"We have spent a decade collecting measurements of 1.2 million galaxies over one quarter of the sky to map out the structure of the Universe over a volume of 650 cubic billion light years,” says.
-Jeremy Tinker of New York University, a co-leader of the scientific team that led this effort.
+"We have spent a decade collecting measurements of 1.2 million galaxies over one quarter of the sky to map out the structure of the Universe over a volume of 650 cubic billion light years,” says Dr. Jeremy Tinker of New York University, a co-leader of the scientific team that led this effort.
 Hundreds of scientists are part of the Sloan Digital Sky Survey III (SDSS-III) team.

 These new measurements were carried out by the Baryon Oscillation Spectroscopic Survey (BOSS) programme of SDSS-III.
 Shaped by a continuous tug-of-war between dark matter and dark energy, the map revealed by BOSS allows astronomers to measure the expansion rate of the Universe by determining the size of the so-called baryonic acoustic oscillations (BAO) in the three-dimensional distribution of galaxies.